survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

 After this change the application should look exactly same as before.
 We have achieved nothing yet.
-Fortunately we can start adding functionality now that we have foundation in place.
+Fortunately, we can start adding functionality now that we have foundation in place.

 ## Allowing Notes to Be Dragged